Guide

 What is income protection insurance?

-Once your plan is set up, you will pay a monthly premium.
-If you become unable to work due to sickness or injury, you'll get a monthly payout.
-This helps to support you with your monthly income.
-Your cover will last until the end of the term or until you retire – whichever is first.
+Once you set up your income protection plan, you will need to pay a monthly fee called a premium.
+If you become unable to work due to illness or injury, you will receive a monthly payout.
+This payment can cover living expenses while you are not working.
+Your cover will last until the end of the term whichever is first.

-You won't be able to select cover for the full amount of your gross salary.
-But, you can expect to be able to select up to 60% of your gross salary, depending on your income.
+You won’t be able to insure yourself for the full amount of your salary, but you can usually expect payout amount up to 60% of your gross salary, depending on how much you earn.

 You and your insurer will also agree on a waiting period.
 This is also called the deferred period.
-It's the period it takes for your cover to be paid following an illness or accident.
+This is the time you have to wait before your payments start after an illness or accident.

 There are two main types of income protection insurance – short-term and long-term.